Reflection-Based Relative Localization for Cooperative UAV Teams Using Active Markers: Theoretical Background

+In addition to the incident angle and refractive indices, the visibility of the reflection at the observer depends on the surface smoothness.
+A surface is considered smooth if its irregularities are small relative to the wavelength of the electromagnetic wave, leading to specular reflection (Fig. \ref{fig:background:surface})~\cite[p.~107]{hecht2017optics}.
+For calm water or polished floors, specular reflections are expected, while rough water surfaces or heavily textured indoor floors tend to produce diffuse reflections.
+Most human-made surfaces in office-like and industrial environments fall between these extremes \cite[p.~108]{hecht2017optics}.
+Moreover, the light emitted by the transmitting \ac{UAV} spreads across the reflective surface, appearing vertically elongated on the floor in the image captured by the observer (Fig. \ref{fig:intro_img} and Fig. \ref{fig:high_exposure}).
+For \acp{UAV} equipped with Lambertian radiators, the increased roll and pitch angles associated with higher flight speeds direct more \ac{LED} energy towards the surface, increasing the reflected energy observed by the receiver.
 The reflected light captured by the camera of the observer is primarily influenced by the surface properties of the material.
 For instance, the roughness of a floor is often modeled using a Gaussian height distribution \cite{THOMAS198197}, while water surfaces typically exhibit dynamic, time-varying waves.
 Outdoor water surfaces are particularly subject to disturbances such as wind, which disrupts what would otherwise be specular reflections.
 When multiple \acp{UAV} fly over the water, additional disturbances are introduced by the airflow generated by their propellers, see Figs.~\ref{fig:intro_img} and \ref{fig:outdoor_experiment:uv_img}.
-These disturbances can be approximated using capillary-gravity wave models, which describe surface waves influenced by surface tension for wavelengths below 1 cm and gravity for longer wavelengths \cite{berhanuTurbulenceCapillaryWaves2018}.
+These disturbances can be approximated using capillary-gravity wave models, which describe surface waves governed by surface tension at sub-centimeter wavelengths and by gravity at longer scales~\cite{berhanuTurbulenceCapillaryWaves2018}.
 The motions of the \acp{UAV} over the water surface influence the amplitude and wavelength of the capillary-gravity waves.
 Additional wind effects introduce unpredictable fluctuations, which would significantly complicate the position estimation system by incorporating surface properties.
 Therefore, in the next section, we derive a model that is independent of both the motion of the \acp{UAV} and the surface properties.